 Associate Fellow at King's Centre for Strategic Communications

-Ms Jente Althuis
+Ms. Jente Althuis

 Department of War Studies, King’s College London

-Ms Leonie Haiden
+Ms. Leonie Haiden

 Department of War Studies, King’s College London